glencoesoftware/isyntax2raw/README.md

     - In local testing, run time varies from 1m58s to 38m36s (1.isyntax and 9.isyntax respectively)
 * Disk space usage
     - Maybe makes more sense to write just the largest resolution, and have the Java code downsample during OME-TIFF creation?
+        * this can now be done using the "--no_pyramid" flag
     - Compress the tiles when writing?
-* Extra metadata still needs to be written to a JSON file or similar
 * Currently assumes brightfield (RGB, 8 bits per channel) without really checking the metadata.
 Probably should check bit depths etc.
 * Build system and packaging...